patcg-individual-drafts/ipa/sec-priv-q.md

 $\epsilon$ and maybe $\delta$ values.
 These values determine the amount of noise that is added and the rate at which sites are able to accumulate information.
-No firm conclusions have been reached on this point, though we have a tentative design that would allow different user agents (or even users) to set different values for these parameters.
+No firm conclusions have been reached on this point, though we have a tentative design that would allow different user agents to set different values for these parameters.

 Even with differential privacy, sites might gain more information about users over longer periods.
 We believe this to be a tolerable privacy loss as it is